 Publish News Releases To Keep Your Buyers Up-To-Date

 Whether you’re in Indiana or the middle of New York or you’re an MRO professional or a CNC machining business owner, Thomas Industry Update (TIU) is a daily email newsletter on industry news and trends that resonates with every reader in the manufacturing industry.
 Savvy buyers always need to be aware of what’s going on in their industry, and so they turn to news sources like the Thomas Industry Update (TIU) Newsletter.
-More than 300,000 decision makers are subscribed to (TIU) and you can reach them with your content through targeted display advertising, videos, and articles.
+More than 310,000 decision makers are subscribed to (TIU) and you can reach them with your content through targeted display advertising, videos, and articles.
 Our team of writers can even create an article to put the spotlight on your company — learn more about advertising in our daily newsletter here.

 Regularly communicating your product news and company updates to your buyers helps yourself be top-of-mind at purchase time.
 Keep them in the loop with email newsletters.
 Whether it's a weekly recap or a monthly roundup, newsletters help nurture existing customers and engage new ones.
 We dive more into creating the 7 Types of Marketing Emails You Should Be Sending here.